faisalkh523/Python-Crash-Course-Exercises/README.md

-# Python-Lessons
+# Python crash course exercise
-## This repository consist of the practice of the weekly session i attended with Arewa Data Science Academy for the "python programming for Data science cohort 3.0"
+## this repository entails the practice i had undertaken from python crash course by Eric Matthes